Travel ban starts Thursday

 Who is exempt from the ban?

-Before the executive order was halted by the courts, the following categories of travelers were excluded from the travel ban (and are expected to remain exempt this time around):
+The following categories of travelers will excluded from the travel ban, according to the cable:

 - US citizens